 Guest posting is (as this writer put it) the most important strategy for growing your blog.
 To summarize the article, you build relationships with other bloggers, it introduces you to new communities, and according to a search engine “guru”, guest posting on other sites is 5 times more valuable than posting in your own site.
 Of course for that to happen, there must be a link back to your blog at the end of the post, which we will do for you.

 Write your article in a text editor and paste it into the our Contact page form.
-There is a separate field for Guest Submissions entry.
+There is a second text area marked for Guest Submissions.

 If you write in an html editor, such as your own blog editor, be sure to switch to the HTML view so you can copy your links and other basic html code.